SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Finally, something that a lot of people don’t think about is whether or not the shelter they have in mind is totally independent.

-To understand this, think about the modern house or apartment building.
+To understand this, think about a modern house or apartment building.
 It’s probably got some strong walls and a well-built roof.
 It’s comfortable for long periods of time and is generally nice to live in.

 However, in order to function at its peak, it needs to be connected to a functioning power grid, water supply, and gas line, among other things.